VividLemon/uhbot/sqlite/README.md

+# Sqlite

-# This folder is for sqlite files used by keyv
+This folder is required to store .sqlite documents

-Current files:
-Sqlite